 Organizational Life Cycle Models

-From the 1960s to the 1990s, scholars and consultants proposed various organizational life cycle models that are necessary to study for any business.
+From the 1960s to the 1990s, scholars proposed various organizational life cycle models to help understand growth and decline.
+These models assist management in making decisions at different stages to achieve sustainable growth.
 It is important to understand and study the models of the organizational life cycle because these models help in better understanding the process of growth and decline of human organizations.

 Studying these models helps management understand what decisions should be taken at which stage and what things should be focused on so that the organization can achieve sustainable growth.